 Below is the text of the first few lines of Adon Olam, together with a commentary on those grammatical structures which may seem difficult to a Hebrew learner.

 עוֹלָם olam can mean both "world, universe" (most often used with the article, הָעוֹלָם ha-olam "the world") and "eternity".
-Generally, the word in the latter sense is used in certain flowery, literary or liturgical expressions, such as מֵעוֹלָם me-olam "always [in the past], since always" (in a negative sentence – "never" [in the past]) and לְעוֹלָם le-olam "forever" (in a negative sentence – "never" [in the future]), לְעוֹלָם וָעֶד le-olam va-ed "forever and ever".
+Generally, the word in the latter sense is used in certain flowery, literary or liturgical expressions, such as מֵעוֹלָם me-olam "ever (and in a negative sentence – "never" [in the past]) and לְעוֹלָם le-olam "forever" (in a negative sentence – "never" [in the future]), לְעוֹלָם וָעֶד le-olam va-ed "forever and ever".

 So, אֲדוֹן עוֹלָם adon olam can be interpreted either as "eternal lord" or "lord of the universe", where the article before עוֹלָם "the universe" was omitted to preserve the rhythmical meter.

 מָלַךְ malach is the past tense of לִמְלֹךְ ~ למלוך limloch "to reign" (cf. מֶלֶךְ melech "king"), and נִבְרָא nivra is the past tense of the nif'al verb לְהִבָּרֵא ~ להיברא lehibare "to be created", which is the passive counterpart of the active qal verb לִבְרֹא ~ לברוא livro "to create".

 Note that this hymn generally follows a four-syllable rhythm, in which the first syllable is reduced (being a shva na or chataf) and three following syllables contain full-fledged vowels.
 In the modern pronunciation, vowel length is not preserved, but shva and chataf vowels are never stressed.